-- (4) With consideration that Mr. Farmer and Mr. Thompson are over the age of 55, the Compensation Committee determined that Mr. Farmer's and Mr. Thompson's awards would be paid in restricted stock.
-Restricted stock generally vests after three years from the date of actual grant and is settled in shares. - (5) Represents stock option portion of the fiscal 2021 equity opportunity.
-Stock options generally vest at a rate of 33% per year, beginning on the third anniversary of the date of actual grant and ending on the fifth anniversary of the date of actual grant. - (6) Represents restricted stock portion of the fiscal 2021 equity opportunity, actual grants under which will generally vest three years from the date of actual grant. - (7) The exercise price of the option portion of the fiscal 2021 equity opportunity is equal to the closing stock price on the date of actual grant.
-See page 25 for more information. - (8) Amounts shown in this column represent the grant date fair value of stock and option awards calculated in accordance with ASC 718.
+With consideration that Mr. Schneider, Mr. Farmer and Mr. Thompson are over the age of 55, the Compensation Committee determined that Mr. Schneider's, Mr. Farmer's and Mr. Thompson's long-term equity incentive awards would be paid in restricted stock.
+Restricted stock generally vests after three years from the date of actual grant.

+- (4) Represents the stock option portion of the fiscal 2022 equity opportunity.
+Stock options generally vest at a rate of 33% per year, beginning on the third anniversary of the date of actual grant of the stock options and ending on the fifth anniversary of the date of actual grant of the stock options. - (5) Represents the restricted stock portion of the fiscal 2022 equity opportunity, actual grants under which will generally vest three years from the date of actual grant of the shares. - The exercise price of the option portion of the fiscal 2022 equity opportunity is equal to the closing stock price on the date of actual grant of the stock options.
+The exercise prices of the options granted to Mr. Schneider on July 27, 2021 and the options granted to Mr. Denton on August 27, 2021 are each equal to the closing stock price on the applicable date of grant.
+See page 26 for more information. - (7) Amounts shown in this column represent the grant date fair value of stock and option awards calculated in accordance with ASC 718.
 The fair value of stock awards was determined by using the closing stock price on the date of the grant.
 The fair value of option awards was determined using the Black-Scholes model.

-OUTSTANDING EQUITY AWARDS AT FISCAL 2021 YEAR-END
+OUTSTANDING EQUITY AWARDS AT FISCAL 2022 YEAR-END

-The following table provides information regarding unexercised stock options and unvested stock awards held by our named executive officers as of May 31, 2021:
+The following table provides information regarding unexercised stock options and unvested stock awards held by our named executive officers as of May 31, 2022 (plus grants made on July 26, 2022):